hmoriya/aspnetcore-console/src/console-ef/index.md

 ```
 dotnet add package Microsoft.EntityFrameworkCore.Design
 ```
-ontains all the design-time logic for Entity Framework Core.
+contains all the design-time logic for Entity Framework Core.
 It's the code that all of the various tools (PMC cmdlets like Add-Migration, dotnet ef & ef.exe) call into.

 ## Add Package for SQLite
 ```